-To top it off we built ticketing plugin, Tito, into the site.
+To top it off we built the ticketing plugin, Tito, into the site.
 This has been another godsend for Pause, who had been using third party ticketing companies to sell tickets.
 These often have clunky purchasing systems taking users off-site.

-Tito is a pop-up that allows tickets to be purchased quickly on-site and helps reduce the number abandoned carts.
+Tito is a pop-up that allows tickets to be purchased quickly on-site and helps reduce the number of abandoned carts.